 - Pupils admitted in S3 will embark on a series of two-year courses and so admission to S4 will only be considered in exceptional cases.

-- Thereafter, interviews are conducted with the relevant Heads of Department.
+- Interviews are conducted with the relevant Heads of Department of each subject selected for study.
 It is helpful if pupils can prepare thoughtfully for their interviews and if they can bring with them some examples of their previous course work in each subject (eg Art, Technology/Engineering and English).
 In some cases the Head of Department may ask the pupil to undertake a short piece of work during the period of the interview.